alexeyza/alexeyza.github.io/_posts/2016-09-28-setting-up-a-go-development-environment-with-sublimetext.markdown

 ---
 <img style="float:left; margin: 8px 20px" src="/assets/article_images/2016-09-28-setting-up-a-go-development-environment-with-sublimetext/gogo.png" widht="180" height="180" title="Go!"/>

-I really love the [Go](https://golang.org/) programming language, it feels like a mix of the best of Java and Python together.
+I really love the [Go](https://golang.org/) programming language, it feels like a mix of the best of Java and Python put together.
 But I found that setting a Go development environment can be slightly tricky, mostly in figuring out how to set up the proper path variables.

 Here, I provide a short guide on how to set up a Go development environment with Sublime Text 3 on Ubuntu/Linux.
 I hope it saves you (and my future-self) time when installing, updating, or re-installing the development environment.